sysfce2/python-automat/docs/index.rst

 door or open an already-open door.

-With diligence and attention to detail, you can implement this correctly using a collection of attributes on an object; is_open, is_closed, motor_running_direction, and so on.
+With diligence and attention to detail, you can implement this correctly using a collection of attributes on an object; ``isOpen``, ``isClosed``, ``motorRunningDirection``, and so on.

 However, you have to keep all these attributes consistent.
-As the software becomes more complex - perhaps you want to add a safety sensor that prevents the door from closing when someone is standing under it, for example - they all potentially need to be updated.
+As the software becomes more complex - perhaps you want to add a safety sensor that prevents the door from closing when someone is standing under it, for example - they all potentially need to be updated, and any invariants about their mutual interdependencies.

-Rather than adding tedious 'if' checks to every single method to make sure that each of these flags are exactly what you expect, you can use a state machine to ensure that if your code runs at all, it will be run with all the required values initialized, because they have to be called in the order you declare them.
+Rather than adding tedious ``if`` checks to every method on your ``GarageDoor`` to make sure that all internal state is consistent, you can use a state machine to ensure that if your code runs at all, it will be run with all the required values initialized, because they have to be called in the order you declare them.